Short Film / Long Time Listener

 Collaborations with Will Ferrell, Olivia Wilde, and SNL alum, Mike O’Brien, spawned several comedic series that Nora has written and/or directed, including Assisted Living (CBS), Virtually Mike and Nora (HULU), Best Seller (Comedy Central) and the soon-to-be released TV series The Coop, in association with Funny Or Die.

 The acclaimed short film Nora wrote and directed, Long Time Listener, First Time Caller, is a tragicomic portrait of a woman in search of answers to life’s existential questions and recently garnered Nora "Best Female Director" at the Prague International Film Festival.
 Nora’s commercial career debuted with a BudLight Seltzer campaign with Wieden + Kennedy NY.
+Since then, she’s directed commercials for brands including Nestle and Duracell.

 Click HERE for Nora's personal website.